-Knowing that breakthroughs in diabetes research would bring forth new treatments and technology to help Suzie live healthily, the Wagners became involved with the American Diabetes Association on both local and national levels.
-They started helping out at fundraising events, which inspired Arleen to establish a successful golf tournament that has brought in more than $250,000 for the Association.
-At the national level, Don has been serving on the Research Foundation Board of Directors since 2000, and was Chair of the Board from 2005 to 2007.
-He also served on the Research Policy Committee for several years and held a seat on the Association's National Board of Directors from 2007 to 2008.
+Knowing that breakthroughs in diabetes research would bring forth new treatments and technology to help Suzie live healthily, the Wagners became involved with the American Diabetes Association (ADA) on both local and national levels.
+They started helping out at fundraising events, which inspired Arleen to establish a successful golf tournament that has brought in more than $250,000 for the ADA.
+At the national level, Don served on the ADA Research Foundation Board of Directors since 2000, and was Chair of the Board from 2005 to 2007.
+He also served on the Research Policy Committee for several years and held a seat on the ADA's National Board of Directors from 2007 to 2008.

-In addition to volunteering much of their time and talent to the Association, The Wagners contributed a generous amount of monetary support to the Research Foundation with $1 million designated toward an islet cell replacement research project that took place in 2004 and a more recent $1 million gift to the Pathway to Stop Diabetes research program.
+In addition to volunteering much of their time and talent to the ADA, the Wagners contributed a generous amount of monetary support to ADA research with $1 million designated toward an islet cell replacement research project that took place in 2004, and a more recent $1 million gift to the Pathway to Stop Diabetes research program.

 "My husband and I are excited about Pathway because more than anything we want a cure for our Suzie and for everyone who suffers with this difficult disease," Arleen said.
 "We know Pathway could lead to the type of discovery that could finally stop diabetes forever."

-Don also believes that Pathway is the perfect complement to the Association's successful core research program because of the advances made since Suzie's childhood.
+Don also believes that Pathway is the perfect complement to the ADA's successful core research program because of the advances made since Suzie's childhood.

-"We know without a doubt that research funded by the American Diabetes Association has improved the quality of Suzie's life," he said.
+"We know without a doubt that research funded by the ADA has improved the quality of Suzie's life," he said.
 "Today, she is the mother of two healthy children.
-She knows that the insulin pump, the blood glucose monitor, and the software she uses to help manage her disease are available because of the early work the Research Foundation has done.
+She knows that the insulin pump, the blood glucose monitor, and the software she uses to help manage her disease are available because of the early work ADA research has done.
 Also because of research, she gets her eyes checked every six months because she knows that she is at a high risk for blindness.
-But if she ever developed problems with her eyes, there is laser eye treatment available because the Research Foundation helped invest in those investigations early on.
+But if she ever developed problems with her eyes, there is laser eye treatment available because the ADA helped invest in those investigations early on.
 So much progress has been made and now because of how Pathway is set up, we can achieve more breakthroughs faster."

 While the official launch of Pathway took place in 2013, the Wagners have been advocates of the program since it was only a concept more than five years ago.
-Don remembers being in the room the day that former Research Foundation Chair Ralph Yates, DO, discussed the possibility of the Association creating a bold new program designed to find and mentor the next generation of brilliant scientists at the peak of their creativity.
+Don remembers being in the room the day that Ralph Yates, DO, discussed the possibility of the ADA creating a bold new program designed to find and mentor the next generation of brilliant scientists at the peak of their creativity.